grame-cncm/libmusicxml/src/oah/oahREADME.txt

       - in the various options groups for those specific to the latter.

-  - the value following the option name, if any, is taken care of by the handle*AtomValue() methods, using fPendingValuedAtom to hold the valuedAtom until the corresponding value is found.
+  - the value following the option name, if any, is taken care of by the handle*AtomValue() methods, using fPendingAtomWithValue to hold the atomWithValue until the corresponding value is found.
 */